Encharted Cook

 Here's what you need to make Lemon Butter Baked Salmon :

-• Butter-Flavored Cooking Spray - I use butter-flavored cooking spray to further accent the butter in this recipe.
+• Butter-Flavored Cooking Spray - I use butter-flavored cooking spray to accent the butter in this recipe.
 But you can use an unflavored spray.

 • Butter - You can use salted or unsalted butter here.